 Other Heritage Walking Tours available from the Convention & Visitors Center include Civil War Heritage, Historic Homes, Architectural and African-American Heritage.
 They all provide a great way to see the town.

 Along with taking one of the walking tours, many visitors to New Bern start with Tryon Palace, which served as the North Carolina government when New Bern was the state capital in the late 1700s and was mentioned in A Bend in the Road and The Wedding.

-A visit to Tryon Palace starts at the adjacent North Carolina History Center, where the soaring Cannon Gateway provides orientation exhibits and the rest of the museum features rotating coverage and interactive historical activities – as well as Lawson’s Landing, a tasty Riverwalk café right on the Neuse.
+A visit to Tryon Palace starts at the adjacent North Carolina History Center, where the soaring Cannon Gateway provides orientation exhibits and the rest of the museum features rotating coverage and interactive historical activities.
 The Tryon Palace Museum Store features many items representative of North Carolina history, including decorative pieces for the home and garden, collectibles, porcelain and many books.

 Another interesting part of New Bern’s history can be found just up Middle Street at the Birthplace of Pepsi.
 Here, at his pharmacy, Caleb Bradham invented “Brad’s Drink,” which he later patented as Pepsi-Cola.
 Today, thirsty visitors can enjoy a sample and buy souvenirs at the recreated soda fountain.

-Nearby, the New Bern Firemen’s Museum features the state’s first chartered fire department.
+Nearby, the New Bern Firemen’s Museum features our state’s first chartered fire department.
 There are horse-drawn steam engines and other original firefighting equipment and relics.